irene-sophia/simopt_configurations/README.md

 # Simulation-Optimization Configurations
-This repository accompanies the paper "Simulation-optimization configurations for real-time decision-making in fugitive interception".
+This repository accompanies the paper "Simulation-optimization configurations for real-time decision-making in fugitive interception" (https://doi.org/10.1016/j.simpat.2024.102923).

 The optimization algorithm can be found at https://github.com/irene-sophia/Platypus